yo5uke/fixes/README.md

 ## Overview

+> **Note**
+> The `fixes` package currently supports data with annual time intervals
+> only.
+> For datasets with finer time intervals, such as monthly or quarterly
+> data, I recommend creating a new column with sequential time numbers
+> (e.g., 1, 2, 3, …) representing the time order.
+> This column can then be used for analysis.

 The `fixes` package is designed for conducting analysis and creating plots for event studies, a method used to verify the parallel trends assumption in two-way fixed effects (TWFE) difference-in-differences